The Taos Writer’s Retreat

 Who this retreat is for:

-This week-long play and write and laugh and learn and write some more and dance fest is made for you if you’ve just got to get some writing done and you need a mighty mainline dose of self-nurturing and mojo reclamation.
+This week-long write, rest, laugh, learn, and then write some more experience is made for you if you’ve got to get some writing done andyou need a strong dose of self-nurturing and mojo reclamation.

-Could be you’ve never written much or you’ve been putting it off for years or maybe you journal all the time or maybe you’re writing your fiftieth book.
+Could be you’ve been putting it off for years, or maybe you are hungry to do more with your writing, or maybe you’re writing your 10th book.
+Great!
 This is a “fits-all-writers” retreat!

-This isn’t like any other writer’s retreat or workshop out there.
+This isn’t like any other writer’s retreat out there.

 Here’s what we aren’t going to do:

-- We aren’t going to critique our work.
-(We do have reading circles but no commenting – only witnessing.)
+- We aren’t going to critique your work.
+We do have reading circles at night, but no commenting – only witnessing.

-- We aren’t going to diagram sentences (But we will talk structure and what makes a good sentence.
+- We aren’t going to diagram sentences.
+But we will talk structure and what makes a good sentence.

 - We aren’t going to network to get published, although I will answer any questions I can about the current state of publishing.

 What will you actually get out of this week?